aspiranek/sim/README.md

   make run DESTDIR=where-you-installed-SIM
   ```

-  You can combine installation and running command into:
+  You can combine installation and running commands into:
   ```sh
   make install run
 ```